ryanmaclean/docker-statsd/README.md

 # Docker Statsd

-A simple docker container for running statsd inside [busybox](https://github.com/progrium/busybox).
+A simple docker container for running statsd.